 What started out as artistic exploration from individual design artists and experimentation from brand development teams in companies, has transformed into a ground-breaking element in any corporation’s identity today.

-Going back more than 100 years, corporate typography efforts have emerged in spite of technological limitations and historical conflicts.
-The works of visionaries like Peter Behrens, Frederic Goudy, Adrian Frutiger, Otl Aicher, Max Miedinger, Eduard Hoffmann, Kurt Weidemann and Gerard Unger went down in history as stepping stones to bespoke typography for the business world.
+Going back over 100 years, corporate typography efforts have emerged despite technological limitations and historical conflicts.
+The works of visionaries like Peter Behrens, Frederic Goudy, Adrian Frutiger, Otl Aicher, Max Miedinger, Eduard Hoffmann, Kurt Weidemann, and Gerard Unger went down in typography and font history as stepping stones to bespoke corporate typography for the business world.

-Pick and choose your typeface: Corporate vs Off-The-Shelf
+Pick & Choose: Corporate Typeface vs Off-The-Shelf Fonts

 Explore the Corporate Typography Pack

-Unfold the world of corporate typography design and familiarise yourself with the building blocks:
+Unfold the world of corporate typography design and familiarize yourself with the building blocks:

 - Font Development — handcrafting a bespoke typeface from scratch;

-- Font Customisation — modifying an already existing typeface to fit the brand perfectly;
+- Font Customization — modifying an existing typeface to fit the brand perfectly;

 In its essence, the design of a custom typeface is a flexible process.